 Most people with SRED have an episode of eating nearly every night.
 Sleep eating can occur at any time in the night.
 You may have more than one sleep-eating event per night.
 These episodes tend to occur even though you aren’t hungry or thirsty.

 People with SRED tend to prefer thick, sugary, and high calorie foods such as peanut butter or syrup.
 The foods you eat during sleep-related events may be ones you don’t normally enjoy.
 Alcoholic drinks are rarely consumed.

-The foods are consumed very rapidly.
+During a sleep-related eating event, you eat food very quickly.
 An entire episode may last for only ten minutes.
-This consists of the time it takes to get from bed to the kitchen and back to bed again.
+This includes the time it takes to get from your bed to the kitchen and back to bed again.

 Problems resulting from SRED include the following: